bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/Database Connection.md

 The UserProfileService uses [PostgreSQL](https://www.postgresql.org/) as a relational database.
 It can be configured as follows:

-The `Connection string` defines all parameters to establish a database connection (see [NpgSql docs - connection string parameters](https://www.npgsql.org/doc/connection-string-parameters.html]))
+The `ConnectionString` defines all parameters to establish a database connection (see [NpgSql docs - connection string parameters](https://www.npgsql.org/doc/connection-string-parameters.html))

 `DatabaseSchema` defines the name of the schema to be used.